EssieDing/FanaticusXR_FileUpload/documentation.md

 To deploy to aws static website hosting, you can follow https://aws.amazon.com/getting-started/projects/build-serverless-web-app-lambda-apigateway-s3-dynamodb-cognito/module-1/. in terminal,  you can run `npm run build`, which runs the build field from the `package.json` `scripts` field, compile the app into folder /build, so you can put the files onto the production server.

+The backend are developed using Nodejs in Lambda function and Gateway API.
+You can check the aws Gatway API and lambda function with the name S3Uploader.

+For file-upload-system, please check name file-upload-system-backend.

 ## S3 bucket Uploading logic